General Electric GE90

 The General Electric GE90 is a family of high-bypass turbofan aircraft engines built by GE Aerospace for the Boeing 777, with thrust ratings from 81000 to 115000 lbf.
 It entered service with British Airways in November 1995.
-It is one of three engines for the 777-200 and -200ER, and the exclusive engine of the -200LR, -300ER, and 777F.
+It is one of three engine options for the 777-200 and -200ER, and the exclusive engine of the -200LR, -300ER, and 777F.
 It was the largest jet engine, until being surpassed in January 2020 by its successor, the 110000 lbf GE9X, which has a larger fan diameter by in.
 However, the GE90-115B, the most recent variant of the GE90, is rated for a higher thrust (115,000 lbs) than the GE9X.

 Background

-In the early 1980s, GE began to develop an unducted fan (UDF) engine, which was thought to be a more fuel-efficient option to propel short-haul airliners, a compelling proposition after the 1979 oil crisis.
+In the early 1980s, GE began developing an unducted fan (UDF) engine, which was thought to be a more fuel-efficient option for short-haul airliners, a compelling proposition after the 1979 oil crisis.
 NASA gave GE a grant in February 1984 to continue its research, eventually building the experimental GE36.
-One of the major innovations for the engine were its carbon fiber composite fan blades, which were both lighter and stronger than traditional materials.
-However, the UDF was less reliable than the turbofans of the era, lower fuel costs made the cost of developing the engine less attractive, and the company was worried the GE36 would cannibalize sales of the highly successful CFM56 engine it had co-developed with Snecma of France.
+One of the major innovations for the engine was its carbon fiber composite fan blades, which were both lighter and stronger than traditional materials.
+However, the UDF was less reliable than the turbofans of the era; lower fuel costs made the cost of the engine's development less attractive, and the company was worried the GE36 would cannibalize sales of the highly successful CFM56 engine it had co-developed with Snecma of France.